Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 ```

-### Galaxy Sounds v3: Ring7 Even-Size Passive Market Making
+### Galaxy Sounds: Even-Size Passive Market Making

 Galaxy Sounds used a simple passive market-making module.

 The goal was to avoid over-filtering and keep the strategy clean.

-Planetary Rings used a wider edge because it needed more protection.
+The Planetary Rings used a wider edge because it needed more protection.

 Quote size depended on Galaxy basket shock strength: